CuteLittleGoat/rpg-dataslate-relay/README.md

     DataSlate/config/firebase-config.js

-Make sure it contains real Firebase values.
+Make sure it contains your own Firebase values.

 Make sure it starts with: